The Great Wars: The French & Indian War and the First World War

-Friday, May 20, 2016
+Friday, May 18, 2018

-Fort Ticonderoga hosts the Eighth Annual Colonial America Conference for Educators on Friday, May 16, 2016, from 9:00 a.m. to 3:30 p.m in the Deborah Clarke Mars Education Center.
-This day-long conference focuses on the period 1609-1783 and features presentations by classroom teachers, museum educators, and archivists.
+Fort Ticonderoga hosts the Tenth Annual History Conference for Educators on Friday, May 18, 2018, from 9:00 a.m. to 3:30 p.m in the Mars Education Center.
+This day-long conference focuses on comparisons between the French & Indian War (1754-1763), known globally as The Seven Years' War, and the First World War (1914-1918) and features presentations by classroom teachers, museum educators, and archivists.

 Conference registration fee of $45 ($35 for educators also attending the War College) includes a box lunch.

-Session Descriptions for 2016:
+Session Descriptions for 2018: